TanStack/query/docs/src/pages/guides/mutations.md

 ## Resetting Mutation State

 It's sometimes the case that you need to clear the `error` or `data` of a mutation request.
-To do this, you can use the `reset` function to handle this:
+To do this, you can use the `reset` function:

 ```js
 const CreateTodo = () => {